FREE: 5 SECRETS TO FAST HEALTHY DINNERSGET IT NOW

 - Reheat: Reheat the chicken in the microwave or a 350 degree F oven, just until warm, so that you don’t dry it out.
 If you want it extra juicy and don’t mind an extra step, use the same method I use for reheating my prized reverse sear steaks: preheat the oven to 250 or 300 degrees F, place the chicken in a baking dish with a little broth at the bottom, seal with foil, and heat for about 10 minutes (for carved chicken pieces), or until warm.

 What To Serve With Spatchcock Chicken

-- Salads – Salad recipes such as Greek salad, wedge salads, or marinated artichoke salad all pair very well with whole chicken spatchcock.
+- Salads – Try Greek salad, wedge salads, or marinated artichoke salad.

-- Vegetables – Veggies such as mashed cauliflower, roasted vegetables, bacon wrapped green beans all pair well with chicken.
+- Vegetables – Veggies such as mashed cauliflower, roasted vegetables, or bacon wrapped green beans work great.

 - Soups – Soups such as creamy roasted cauliflower soup, Italian sausage kale soup, or vegetable soup pair well with spatchcock roast chicken.